 Give your leasing provider a call to find out the costs involved.

 Depending on the level of cover, you may be required by your car insurers to request a green card to show that you have insurance covering your destination.
+Most will require fully comprehensive insurance abroad.

 It is also important to adhere to the contract on your short-term car and ensure that your vehicle is covered under a fully comprehensive policy whilst abroad.